kaineblack/credit-card-ocr/README.md

-# Extracting Data From Veterinary Invoices using OCR 🐶
+# Extracting Credit Card Numbers from Images 💳
-This repository contains the functionality to recognize table entities from veterinary invoice images and extract that data to a CSV file.
+This repository contains the functionality to extract credit card numbers from images of credit cards.